icbi-lab/plattner_2023/README.md

 # plattner_2022
-Code to reproduce figures from Plattner et al. (2022)
+Source code to reproduce figures from Plattner et al. (Manuscript submitted)

 ## Obtain the data